github/training-kit/paths/graphql/04-query-info.md

 tell-me-why: |

-  ### Why are we making this query?
+  ### Why are we making this file?

-  Maybe you are a trying to work on an open source project and want to provide a consistently updated list of other projects you have contributed to.
-Perhaps you are trying to land a job and want to show your potential employer the projects that you work on.
+  Maybe you are a trying to land a job and want to show your potential employer the projects that you work on.
 Maybe you already have a job, but you want to be able to show your team or manager what you have been working on recently.

-  Either way, this query will automatically generate a list of the projects that you are actively contributing to, and more importantly, it's doing it automagically.
+  You can use this query to automatically generate a list of the projects that you are actively contributing to.

-  Later on, we'll use this information to craft a **mutation**.
+  For this course, we are going to use this information in our first **mutation**.
 ---